samwilson/kohana_webdb/README.md

         `permission`    enum('*','Select','Insert','Update','Delete','Import','Export') NOT NULL DEFAULT '*' COMMENT 'The permission that is being assigned (the asterisk denotes all).', `identifier`    varchar(65)   NOT NULL DEFAULT '*' COMMENT 'A single username or a role name, or asterisk to denote ALL databases.'
     ) COMMENT 'User permissions on databases, tables, and/or rows.';

+The name of this table can be changed in the WebDB configuration file at `APPPATH/config/webdb.php`.
+If no database is set in the config, the table must be present in the current database.
+If it is not, the permissions of the MySQL user will be used.

 ## Other Features